lavender-cherimoya/Plotly-Assignment/README.md

 # Plotly-Assignment
-Reposiroty containing an interative plot done with plotly in R.
+Reposiroty containing an interactive plot done with plotly in R.